Ellednera/MapSearching/README.md

 #### private class ListListener
 This inner classimplements ItemListener.
 This is used for the station list.

+#### private class ConstraintItemListener
+This inner class implements ItemListener.
+This is used for the constraint selection thingy (aka.
+Choice).

+#### private class ConstraintTFActionListener
+This inner class implements ActionListener.
+This is used to get the entered value for the capacity or weight

+#### private class SelectedAlgorithmItemListener
+This inner class implements ItemListener.
+This is used to get the selected algorithm.

 ### 5. TestScript.java
 This is the general script for testing the other classes.
 This program includes several testing features so that the user/programmer doesn't need to manually write codes to perform tests.
 Some useful codes are also included here.

+All you need to do is just edit, compile and run this file and add on stuff if you want to.

 The main part includes the codes to use all the assets as well as displaying the graphics.
 For the algorithm part, just copy and past the codes indicated with **// COP** and **// CSP**

-All you need to do is just edit, compile and run this file and add on stuff if you want to.

 #### private static void test_stationDictionary(CityMap map, String lookup_name)
 #### private static void test_stationDictionary(CityMap map, String[] lookup_names)